-The Department of Agriculture, Water and the Environment supports the Australian wine industry by providing advice to the Australian Government on matters related to wine including international market access, taxation and industry structure.
+The Department of Agriculture, Fisheries and Forestry supports the Australian wine industry by providing advice to the Australian Government on matters related to wine.
+This includes advice on:

-The Australian wine industry is subject to a number of Commonwealth laws, from taxation to export regulation.
-The legislation specific to the Australian wine industry is the Wine Australia Act 2013 and the Wine Australia Regulations 2018.
-These provide for, among other things, the Label Integrity Program and the Register of Protected Geographical Indications and Other Terms.
+The Australian wine industry is subject to the Wine Australia Act 2013 and the Wine Australia Regulations 2018.
+Among other things these provide for the Label Integrity Program and the Register of Protected Geographical Indications.

-Data relating the Australian wine industry, including export statistics, can be found through Wine Australia.
+Data relating the Australian wine industry, including export statistics, can be found on the Wine Australia website.

 Useful links and contacts